Version 1.9 ©Alex Fung, August 2020.

 Nothing can stop you from rushing to Constantine to collect your well deserved hundred thousand credits.

 The Eye will ask you what you want to do with him.
 You will find out the answer very soon.

 Now that you are safe, relax a bit before you proceed to the next mission.
 Come to think about it: what happened in the Old Quarter?
 The big events are clear:

 However, what happened here in the Cathedral?
 For example, why didn’t they consecrate the grave of Brother Murus?
 When I first played the game, I thought it was their oversight.
 However, note the Hand Written Ledger we found in St Yora’s 2/F:

 I am wracked with the agony of guilt.
 The Master Builder cannot spare the cursed coward that I have become.
 If only I could bring myself to confess what I know about the death of Brother Murus.
 His soul will never rest unless we perform the Ritual of Consecration upon his grave.
 But the priests will surely ask why such a thing need be done, and I am too weak a Builder’s servant to face their wrath.

-I have heard an amusing reason for the death of Murus: he asked a lot of people to do a load of pointless quests for him; then one day, one of his victims said no…
+I have heard an amusing reason for the death of Murus: he asked people to complete a load of quests; then one day, one of his victims decided not to oblige…

 Finally, note that the word “murus” means “wall” in Latin.
 For the Hammerites, “wall” has a special meaning, that a wall “will stand always as a shield against evil”.
 So perhaps the death of Brother Murus actually leads to the rise of evil powers inside the Cathedral and subsequently into the Old Quarter.